Author of What to Eat When You’re Broke and Bloom Where You’re Planted online course

 2) Take cover.
 If you can’t get away, get behind something solid and wait for your opportunity to either escape or fight back.
 This is something else you may have observed when doing your earlier reconnaissance.

 3) Take out the threat.
 If you are armed (and I really hope you are) and/or trained, use your abilities to help remove the threat.
+If you’re not armed and trained, you’ll have to have a savvy plan and be bold in your attack.

 The most important thing to consider here is not necessarily which action you will take.
 It’s that you will take an action, not just stand there in shock.
-You can be a victim or you can be a warrior.
+You can be a victim, or you can be a warrior.

 In Paris, unarmed hostages were at the mercy of their captors.
 One hundred people were kept in line by just a few men with guns.
 Keep in mind that fighting back doesn’t always mean a fancy Krav Maga move that takes down two armed men with one trick maneuver.
 There are many ways to fight back, and not all of them require physical prowess.
 Don’t let fear incapacitate you.
 Your brain is a weapon too.

 Are you going to wait for someone to save you or are you going to save yourself?
 Don’t be a kamikaze, but look for your opportunity.
 There comes a point in some of these situations in which survival is unlikely.
 Don’t go down without a fight.
-These two videos from Mike Adams offer practical tips for fighting back.

 You have to train